Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Spike-and-Slab Priors

 We start with a conditional specification of the $DSS$ prior.
 Given a binary indicator $\gamma_t\in\{0,1\}$, which encodes the spike/slab membership at time $t$, and a lagged value $\beta_{t-1}$, we assume that $\beta_t$ arises from a mixture of the form

 where

 and

 For Bayesian variable selection, it has been customary to specify a zero-mean spike density $\psi_0(\beta\C\lambda_0)$, such that it concentrates at (or in a narrow vicinity of) zero.
-One purposeful choice is the Laplace density $\psi_0(\beta\C\lambda_0)=\frac{\lambda_0}{2}\e^{-|\beta|\lambda_0}$ (with a relatively large penalty parameter $\lambda_0>0$) due to its ability to threshold via sparse posterior modes \citep{rockova15}.
-Regarding the slab distribution $\psi_1(\beta_{t}\C\mu_t,\lambda_1)$, we require that it be moderately peaked around its mean $\mu_t$, where the amount of spread is regulated by $\lambda_1>0$.
-While our framework encompasses a broad range of possible choices of $\psi_0(\cdot)$ and $\psi_1(\cdot)$ (as elaborated on in Section \ref{sec:other}), we will focus primarily on the Gaussian slab $\psi_1(\beta_{t}\C\mu_t,\lambda_1)$ (with mean $\mu_t$ and variance $\lambda_1$) due to its ability to smooth over past/future values.
-Our framework can be extended to higher-order autoregressive polynomials where $\mu_t$ may also depend on values older than $\beta_{t-1}$.
-However, here we focus on the first-order autoregression due to its {practicality and} ubiquity in practice \citep{fused_lasso,WestHarrison1997book2,Prado2010}.

-The conditional $DSS$ prior formulation \eqref{betas} generalizes existing {\sl continuous} spike-and-slab priors \citep{GM93,ishrawan_rao_annals,SSL} in two important ways.
-First, rather than centering the slab around zero, the $DSS$ prior anchors it around an actual model for the {\sl time-varying} mean $\mu_t$, a new distinctive feature.
+Regarding the slab distribution $\psi_1(\beta_{t}\C\mu_t,\lambda_1)$, we require that it be moderately peaked around its mean $\mu_t$, where the amount of spread is regulated by a concentration parameter $\lambda_1>0$.
+The conditional $DSS$ prior formulation \eqref{betas} generalizes existing {\sl continuous} spike-and-slab priors \citep{GM93,ishrawan_rao_annals,rockova15} in two important ways.
+First, rather than centering the slab around zero, the $DSS$ prior anchors it around an actual model for the {\sl time-varying} mean $\mu_t$.
 The non-central mean is defined as an autoregressive lag polynomial of the first order with hyper-parameters $(\phi_0,\phi_1)$.
+While our framework can be extended to higher-order autoregressive polynomials where $\mu_t$ may also depend on values older than $\beta_{t-1}$, we outline our method for the first-order autoregression with $\phi_0=0$ due to its ubiquity in practice \citep{fused_lasso,WestHarrison1997book2,Prado2010}. {The autoregressive parameter $\phi_1$ will be treated as unknown and estimated.}

-Although estimable (subject to stationary restrictions) these parameters will be treated as fixed.
-Assuming a fixed $\phi_1$ is not too far from the common practice in the Bayesian literature \citep[][to name a few]{omori2007stochastic,nakajima_west} which consists of imposing a tight prior around, but below, 1 for $\phi_1$, to ensure stable, stationary estimation.
-It is illuminating to regard the conditional prior \eqref{betas} as a ``multiple shrinkage" prior \citep{george86a,george86b} with two shrinkage targets: (1) zero (for the gravitational pull of the spike), and (2) $\mu_{t}$ (for the gravitational pull of the slab).
+It is illuminating to view the conditional prior \eqref{betas} as a ``multiple shrinkage" prior \citep{george86a,george86b} with two shrinkage targets: (1) zero (for the gravitational pull of the spike), and (2) $\mu_{t}$ (for the gravitational pull of the slab).
 It is also worthwhile to emphasize that the spike distribution $\psi_0(\beta_{t}\C\lambda_0)$ {\sl does not depend on $\beta_{t-1}$}, only the slab does.
 The $DSS$ formulation thus induces separation of regression coefficients into two groups, where only the {\sl active} ones are assumed to walk on an autoregressive path.